 All examples of statistical tests and methods are selected from the appropriate menus of a software package usable with Microsoft[®] Windows[®].
 Readers will require some familiarity with an analysis package.
-Microsoft [®] Excel [®] is probably the most accessible and available package which includes statistical analysis and functions.
+Microsoft[®] Excel[®] is probably the most accessible and available package that includes statistical analysis and functions.
+Applications employ the Excel 2003 and Excel 20101 versions, as used in Windows for PC.
+Explanation of the differences between the functions for these versions is detailed in some sections, otherwise the 2010 function is stated followed by the 2003 form in brackets.
 As far as possible, Excel functions and data analysis add-ins are used, followed by those of Minitab (Minitab[®] Statistical SoftwareTM; any basic version).
-Some guidance is given on use of functions and commands for these packages, but the instructions cannot be viewed as comprehensive and some readers may wish to consult texts such as Middleton (2004) and McKenzie et al. (1995) and Wakefield and McLaughlin (2005) for advice on Excel and Minitab, respectively.
-The Excel Toolpak and Solver Add-ins are required for some examples.
-Another useful addition is the Megastat (McGraw-Hill/Irwin, McGraw-Hill Companies Inc.) add-in for Excel (Bowerman et al. 2008), which provides other facilities including some non-parametric tests.
+Some guidance is given on use of functions and commands for these packages, but the instructions cannot be viewed as comprehensive and some readers may wish to consult texts such as Middleton (2004), Carlberg (2011), and McKenzie et al. (1995) and Wakefield and McLaughlin (2005) for advice on Excel and Minitab, respectively.
+The Excel Analysis ToolPak and Solver Add-ins are required for some examples.
+Another useful addition is the MegaStat